 This page contains several databases that provide comprehensive information to expand your biomass knowledge.
 Use the descriptions and links provided to access the database that best meets your research needs.

-The Bioenergy Technologies Office partners with the National Biomass State and Regional Partnerships' five regional organizations that provide leadership in their regions with regard to policies and technical issues in order to advance the use of biomass.
+BETO partners with the National Biomass State and Regional Partnerships' five regional organizations that provide leadership in their regions with regard to policies and technical issues in order to advance the use of biomass.
 This page lists contacts from the partner organizations, and it provides information on some state-level programs.

 This section provides links to biomass-related websites and organizes them into the categories to facilitate your search for related information.

-This page provides a list of commonly-asked bioenergy related questions and answers.
+This page provides a list of commonly asked bioenergy-related questions and answers.
 Each question and answer includes links to additional information on each topic, such as applicable reports and press releases.

 The SBIR map provides a listing of SBIR competitively awarded projects that are located throughout the United States.
-Additional information about an individual project award, such as the Fiscal Year, state, SBIR phase, program, or funding amount, is available through the map and data table.
+Additional information about an individual project award, such as the fiscal year, state, SBIR phase, program, or funding amount, is available through the map and data table.